-Redesign nonprofit HIV Prevention Trials Network's (HPTN) site with a clean, modern interface that loads easily on mobile devices in areas of the world with less-than-optimal bandwidth and provide HPTN’s content editors with a powerful, easy-to-use content management interface.
+Redesign the nonprofit HIV Prevention Trials Network's (HPTN) site with a clean, modern interface that loads easily on mobile devices in areas of the world with less-than-optimal bandwidth and provide HPTN’s content editors with a powerful, easy-to-use content management interface.

 A responsive design that would best serve each of HPTN’s user groups, with a focus on those accessing the site on mobile devices, as well as a custom Drupal 8 theme.

-Content Entities in Drupal 8
+Content entities in Drupal 8

 When the HIV Prevention Trials Network aimed to update to a modern, mobile-friendly, easy-to-maintain website, they started evaluating the capabilities of various content management systems that would meet their needs.
 They settled on Drupal 8.